KazKozDev/net-reflective-reasoning-llm/README.md

 This tool is built for developers, enthusiasts, and LLM engineers who need real-time, explainable answers powered by structured reasoning and current information.

 ### Features
-Reflective multi-stage reasoning with confidence scoring and critique
+- Reflective multi-stage reasoning with confidence scoring and critique

-Real-time web search with smart query reformulation and result parsing
+- Real-time web search with smart query reformulation and result parsing

-Structured analysis pipeline: intent → search → critique → synthesis
+- Structured analysis pipeline: intent → search → critique → synthesis

-Fully asynchronous architecture with caching and fallback strategies
+- Fully asynchronous architecture with caching and fallback strategies

-CLI interface with commands for reasoning inspection and system prompt control

 ## 🎬 Demo Preview